Hellbilly Deluxe 2 World Tour: Overview

 Zombie embarked on a second leg of Europe in June consisting of many festival appearances and headlining performances.
 The band received support from Wayne Static and Loaded (select dates) for this leg of the tour.
 Zombie used a scaled down production for all of the European tour dates except for his headlining performance at the Download Festival which featured use of his well renowned pyrotechnics, video displays and stage props.
-The last 5 dates of the tour were cancelled due to personal reasons, the latter being that the band needed to return to the United States.
+The last 5 dates of the tour were cancelled for personal reasons, the latter being that the band needed to return to the United States.
 Zombie will then return to North America for a co-headlining tour with Slayer and supported by Exodus.